grodansparadis/vscp/tests/tables-tcp/README.md

-This folder contains testfiles for the VSCP & friends suite
+<h2>test_vesphelper</h2>

-test_vesphelper  - test for the tcp/if interface and the libvscphelper library code.
+tests of the table interface of the libvscphelper library code.